kavyashreesiri/Information_Vis-HW9/README.md

       In 2014, the H1-B cap was 65,000.In 2016,it was increased to 110,000 per year.
       Interactive elements employed:
       Tooltip, Highlighting,selecting and sorting in asceding order
+    * __Visualization 4__

+    * __Visualization 5__
+    __GeoMap shows distribution of Average salary in each state for H-1B Visa Employment__
+      Click on + or - state to Zoom-in and Zoom-out.
+      Hover on circle to get details of the state and average salary of the state
+      A layer of US population is added to understand how average salry is varying with population
+      Blue bubbles give information about Average salry of the state.
+     `Analysis:`
+      More dense area can be seen in the Boston, Southern California, Illinois.Average salry is less in states withh more population.
     * __Visualization 6__
       __Stacked Bar Graph:Depicts the number of petitions each position is contributing from the total number of petitions.__
         Donut Chart: Gives a more detailed overview about the top ten positions in the list of H-1B.